 - Supporting Multiple Industries

 A complete digital platform should support the digital transformation of industries at different stages.
 Based on current resources and customer requirements, Huawei said its digital platform is being able to support the government, transportation, finance, energy, and manufacturing industries and will cover other industries.

 - No Vendor Lock Ecosystem:

-As we know that most ICT (“Information and Communication Technologies”) technologies adopted by Huawei are open (or of open-source inspiration), that means no lock-in: The components inside the ecosystem can be provided either by Huawei or its partners and other vendors.
-Huawei’s role is to build a digital technology platform working with strategic partners for those enterprises who build digital platform and/or blocks for platforms.
+As we know that most ICT (“Information and Communication Technologies”) technologies adopted by Huawei are open (or of open-source inspiration), which means no lock-in: The components inside the ecosystem can be provided either by Huawei or its partners and other vendors.
+Huawei’s role is to build a digital technology platform working with strategic partners for those enterprises who build digital platforms and/or blocks for platforms.

 - More Diverse PaaS Components and Capabilities

 Digital transformation is no endpoint.
 This is why we need to consider a platform provider in the long term.
 Huawei keeps evolving and transforming in order to keep leading beyond 5G for instance.
 According to its annual report, its R&D (“Research and Development”) investment for 2017 was RMB 89.7 billion (USD 12.9bn), accounting for approximately 14.9% of the revenue.
 Figures that place them on the levels of Alphabet (Google) and Microsoft.

 How Banks are using Platforms in their Digital Transformation

 With the digital transformation trend in the financial industry, financial institutions across the globe need to continuously deepen their digital strategies and transformation initiatives to achieve platform-based strategic transformation.
 Banks are the platform that connects everything and provides digital financial services in a fully connected era.